-Larry K. Brown, MD, is co-director of the Young Adult Behavioral Health Program, a professor at The Warren Alpert Medical School of Brown University, and the director of research in the Division of Child and Adolescent Psychiatry at Rhode Island Hospital.
+Larry K. Brown, MD, co-director of the Young Adult Behavioral Health Program, is a professor and director of the Division of Child and Adolescent Psychiatry, as well as co-chairman of the Department of Psychiatry and Human Behavior, at The Warren Alpert Medical School of Brown University.
+He is academic director of Bradley Hospital and the Division of Child and Family Psychiatry at Hasbro Children’s Hospital.

 Dr. Brown specializes in adolescents with HIV/AIDS, especially those with associated psychological issues or substance abuse problems.
 He has participated as principal investigator or co-investigator in more than 12 federally funded research projects.
 His research interests are focused on AIDS prevention and safer sex programs for adolescents with psychiatric disorders.
 He has published more than 50 articles and book chapters about HIV/AIDS education and prevention.
 He serves on the editorial board of the Journal of the American Academy of Child and Adolescent Psychiatry.